 See the Patagonia Baggies Shorts

-High-waisted biker shorts are having a moment in 2023, and they’re as practical on the trail as they are in the yoga studio.
-There are a number of hiking-specific models to choose from, but the Outdoor Research Ad-Vantage 10" Shorts here offer the best combination of style, function, and price.
-For $69, the Ad-Vantage 10” feature a stylish high-waisted design with added elastic for better security, modest 10-inch inseam, and two generously sized thigh pockets that fit everything from your phone and wallet to a small camera (you also get a hidden waistbelt pocket).
-An outdoor company to the core, Outdoor Research also added abrasion-resistant material at each thigh, which tacks on an extra dose of durability compared to most biker shorts on the market.
+High-waisted biker shorts are having a moment, and they’re as practical on the trail as they are in the yoga studio.
+There are a number of hiking-ready models to choose from, but we think the Patagonia Maipo Shorts here offer the best combination of style, function, and price.
+For $69, the Maipo features a stylish high-rise waistband that’s unobtrusive and stays in place, a fairly modest 8-inch inseam, and two generously sized thigh pockets that fit everything from your phone and wallet to a small camera.
+As we’ve come to expect from the brand, the Maipo Shorts are also very sustainably minded with Patagonia’s NetPlus fabric made from recycled fishing nets, bluesign-approved materials, and certification to the Fair Trade standard.

-But it’s important to be aware of the tradeoffs in opting for a tight-fitting short like the Ad-Vantage here.
-Despite the OR’s relative durability, its thin and stretchy fabric will form holes and tears a lot faster than other shorts here, especially if subjected to sharp branches and abrasive boulders.
+However, it’s important to be aware of the trade-offs in opting for a tight-fitting short like the Maipo.
+First, its thin and stretchy fabric will form holes and tears a lot faster than other shorts here, especially if subjected to sharp branches and abrasive boulders.
 What’s more, the elastic-heavy design can’t resist moisture as well as 100% nylon or polyester builds, meaning the shorts will grow wet and stay wet for longer.
 And finally, we don’t recommend such a tight-fitting short for particularly hot days on the trail—you’ll likely want something thinner and more free-flowing.
-But for casual outings and mild summer days, high-waisted biker shorts can certainly lend a stylish flair without giving up much in the way of performance (note: the Ad-Vantage also comes in 4- and 6-in. varieties).
-And for a few of our other favorite biker shorts, check out the Patagonia Maipo and Fjallraven Abisko Short Tights.
+But for casual outings and mild summer days, high-waisted biker shorts can certainly lend a stylish flair without giving up much in the way of performance.
+Another option we really like is the Fjallraven Abisko Short Tights.

 Best of the Rest